moka-guys/dnanexus_arraybackup/README.md

 Files are archived to `F:\\UPLOADED_TO_NEXUS` once the upload is complete.
 A successful upload is determined by a [zero error code from the upload agent command](https://documentation.dnanexus.com/user/objects/uploading-and-downloading-files/batch/upload-agent#errors).

 ## Schedule
 A windows task initiates the backup by calling `ua_scannerbackup.bat`, a batch file with the python command for running the script.
-The task is scheduled to match days that Array scanning is perfomed:
+The task is scheduled to run the morning after Array scanning is perfomed:
-- 8pm Wednesday, then every hour until 7am the following day.
+- 12am Thursday, then every hour until 7am the following day.
-- 8pm Friday, then every hour until 7am the following day.
+- 12am Saturday, then every hour until 7am the following day.

 ## Logging
 Logfiles are created at `C:\Users\scanner\dnanexus_backup\logs` whenever the script is run in the format `ua_scannerbackup_YYYYMMDD.log`.
 When run multiple times on the same day, the script will append to a file with the same timestamp.
 Logs are also written to the windows event log.